Explore Jobs

 2. What is the correct format for a cover letter?

-The correct format for a cover letter is:
+The correct format includes:

 • Professional header